liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-and-managing-pages/02-customizing-page-look-and-feel.markdown

-# Customizing Page Look and Feel [](id=customizing-the-look-and-feel-of-site-pages)
+# Customizing Page Options

-When you select *Configure* for a page set, it defaults to the Look and Feel tab.
+To configure options for the entire page set, select *Configure* from the menu in the top right corner of *Site Pages*.
+This page will default to *Look and Feel*.
 On this tab, you're presented with an interface that allows you to choose a theme for the current site.
 Themes can transform the entire look of the portal.
 They are created by developers and are easily installed using the Liferay Marketplace.
 Since you don't have any themes beyond the default one installed yet, you'll use the default theme for your pages.

 ![Figure 5: The Look and Feel interface allows you to choose a theme for the current site.](../../../images/look-and-feel-pages.png)